AfnanKhalid22/Final-Project/README.md

 - User can share his favorite Book with his frinds.
 - User can choose his books favorite list.
 - User can Change the App Language (Arabic & English).
+- User can choose read or listen the book.
 - User can share the App with friends.
 - The application serve adults and children.

 # Structure:
-// Add your project screens/models/views/cells

 screens:
-- HomeVC.
+- HomeVC
-- ArabicBookVC.
+- ArabicBookVC
-- EnglishBookVC.
+- EnglishBookVC
-- FavoriteVC.
+- FavoriteVC
-- profileVC.
+- profileVC
 - pdfBookVC
+- audioBookVC
 Models:
 - User
 - BookData